richardvenneman/appsignal-docs/source/application/namespaces.html.md

 documentation for our [Ruby](/ruby/instrumentation/namespaces.html) and [Elixir](/elixir/instrumentation/namespaces.html) packages.

+-> Note: When setting custom namespace we only accept letters and underscored for namespace names.

 ## Ignoring namespaces

 -> The `ignore_namespaces` feature was introduced in AppSignal for Ruby gem version 2.3.0 and AppSignal for Elixir package version 1.3.0.